 Enforcing The Law

-Under every situation a driver should be vigilant, focused, and sober in order to drive with as little distractions as possible.
-If driving with shoes such as thongs increases risk due to the straps’s ability to catch on the pedal then it’s a good idea to change them.
-The same can be said for using the vehicle without shoes, although this will depend on one’s control of their vehicle in such a situation.
-For example, if a driver feels as though operating a vehicle with certain shoes poses a threat, driving without the use of shoes is actually advisable.
-Shoes such as stilletos, steel-toed work boots and certain flats may inhibit one’s control over a vehicle, therefore a good case could be made for driving without shoes.
+If driving with shoes such as thongs increases risk due to the strap’s ability to catch on the pedal then it’s a good idea to change them.
+The same applies for using the vehicle without shoes.
+Although this will depend on one’s control of their vehicle in such a situation.
+For example, if a driver feels that operating a vehicle with certain shoes poses a threat, driving without shoes is actually advisable.
+Shoes such as stilettos, steel-toed work boots and certain flats may inhibit one’s control over a vehicle.
+This presents a good case for driving without shoes.
 In many cases, driving without shoes may be the safest option.